bradhowes/SynthInC/README.md

 * [ASValueTrackingSlider](https://github.com/alskipp/ASValueTrackingSlider) -- great bit of code for showing
 UISlider values (see image above)

-The first two have entries in the [CocoaPods](https://cocoapods.org) Podfile.
-For the ASValueTrackingSlider, I just copied the necessary files, unchanged.
+All have entries in the [CocoaPods](https://cocoapods.org) Podfile.

 # SoundFont Files